upperstream/id3stat/README.md

 ## Summary

-Checks is a proper ID3 tag is added to the specified MP3 file.
+Checks if a proper ID3 tag is added to the specified MP3 file.

 ## Motivation